ConnorSweeneyDev/SimpleGameEngine/readme.md

 give you access to the unix tools that are used in the makefile.

 ### Linux
-Run the following commands to ensure your environment is set up correctly:
+Do the following to ensure your environment is set up correctly:

+For Debian:
+- Only run `sudo apt update && upgrade` if you haven`t already.
-- `sudo apt install g++ make llvm clang clang-format`
+- Run `sudo apt install g++ make llvm clang clang-format`.
 - Only run `sudo apt install alsa xorg openbox` if you dont already have a window and audio manager.

 ### Mac